luca-demma/Text-Mining-Project/README.md

 ![Pipeline](./report_pics/Text%20Mining%20Pipeline.drawio.svg)

-Each step saves in the its output result in the `data` folder in the json format.
-For the steps that have as output big quantity of data it has been chosen to split the results in sub-files for each news outlet to avoid problems related to out-of-memory.
+Each step saves its output result in the `data` folder in the json format.
+For the steps that have as output a big quantity of data it has been chosen to split the results into sub-files for each news outlet to avoid problems related to out-of-memory.

 ## Step 0 : File cleaning
-The first step is related to file cleaning and preparation, in this step I started to clean the source data and to make it easily consumable by the Python implentation of the pipeline.
+The first step is related to file cleaning and preparation, in this step I started to clean the source data and make it easily consumable by the Python implementation of the pipeline.

 To do so I followed the following actions:

 ### Removing old articles
-Removing of all the articles issued before the 2019, as stated in the project description to handle a reasonable count of news we use only the 2019 and 2020 ones.
+Removing all the articles issued before 2019, as stated in the project description to handle a reasonable count of news we use only the 2019 and 2020 ones.

-To do so I run a simple bash command that finds all the files name that don't start with `2019` and `2020`:
+To do so I run a simple bash command that finds all the files names that don't start with `2019` and `2020`:

 ```bash
 find . -type f ! -name '2019*' -and ! -name '2020*' -delete